ThomasSilloway/Godot-Mod-Framework-Isometric-2D-Game-Starter/ai_coding_prompts/2024-03-05_01-player-movement-and-anims/spec.md

 4. Verification
 ```
+TODO: See if we can just run the game by itself and pipe the output into the batch file output
 Validate your code works by running the `Build Isometric 2D Prototype` task in VSCode

 You should see a log message that says the isometric_2d_prototype mod was loaded and no errors